tfeb/tfeb-lisp-toys/README.md

 If the last argument is given then it is used instead of the builtin metatronizer, so you can define your own notion of what symbols should be gensymized.

+`metateonize` returns four values:

+- the rewritten form;
+- a table of rewrites which can be handed to a later call to `metateonize`;
+- a list of unique symbols, which are usually the symbols that symbols whose names are `<>`get rewritten to;
+- a sharing table describing shared structure in the form.

 ### Notes
-Macros written with `defmacro/m` and `macrolet/m` in fact metatronize symbols *twice*: once when the macro is defined, and then again when it is expanded, using a list of rewritten symbols from the first metatronization to drive a `rewriter` function.
+Macros written with `defmacro/m` and `macrolet/m` in fact metatronize symbols *twice*: once when the macro is defined, and then again when it is expanded, using lists of rewritten & unique symbols from the first metatronization to drive a `rewriter` function.
 This ensures that each expansion has a unique set of gensymized symbols:  with the above definition of `with-file-lines`, then

 ```lisp
 > (eq (caadr (macroexpand-1 '(with-file-lines (l "/tmp/x") (print l))))